-Authorize users with Auth0 · Cloudflare Workers docs
+Authorize users with Auth0

 Deploying to origin/originless

-While this tutorial assumes that you’re deploying a Workers Sites application, you may want to put this authorization logic in front of an existing domain.
-This concept, known as deploying to an “origin”, is in contrast to the “originless” deploy, where your Workers deployment is the final destination for any requests from users of your application.
+While this tutorial assumes that you are deploying a Workers Sites application, you may want to put this authorization logic in front of an existing domain.
+This concept, known as deploying to an origin, is in contrast to the originless deploy, where your Workers deployment is the final destination for any requests from users of your application.

-The next section of this tutorial, “Publish”, assumes deployment to Workers’ built-in deployment target,
+, assumes deployment to Workers’ built-in deployment target,

-workers.dev, but if you want to handle deploying to an existing domain, known commonly as a “zone”, you’ll need to do the following things:
+*.workers.dev, but if you want to handle deploying to an existing domain, known commonly as a zone, you will need to take the following steps:

 - Update the

-handleEventfunction to make a request to your origin
+handleEventfunction to make a request to your origin.

-While we’re currently using Workers Sites, you can update
+While you are currently using Workers Sites, update

 workers-site/index.js and replace the Workers Site code with a request to your origin: